Cultural impact of Whitney Houston: Fame and stardom

-Cultural honors
+Honorifics

 Houston received the Howie Richmond Hitmaker Award at the Songwriters Hall of Fame in 1990, resulting in the first Hall of Fame honor Houston received in her career due to her impact on songwriters.
 In 1994, Houston received the Award of Merit at the American Music Awards.
 Fifteen years later, Houston received the American Music Award for International Artist Award for Excellence.
 A premier black female entertainer, Houston was honored by many black music award establishments, including inductions into the Soul Train Hall of Fame and the BET Walk of Fame in 1995 and 1996.
 In 1994, she received the Sammy Davis Jr. Entertainer of the Year honor at the 8th annual Soul Train Music Awards.
 Four years after that in 1998, Houston was the first recipient of the newly named Quincy Jones Award for Career Achievement (formerly the Heritage Award for Career Achievement), followed by the Female Artist of the Decade for Extraordinary Achievements in 2000.
 In 2001, Houston became the first recipient of the BET Lifetime Achievement Award at the first annual BET Awards.
 Nine years later, she received the BET Honors Award for her career in entertainment.
 In 1994, Houston received the Legend Award at the World Music Awards.